katiehuangx/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/B. Product Funnel Analysis.md

 **Solution for [Table 1]**

-Note 1 - In product_page_events CTE, we will find for the number of page views and cart adds for individual visit id
+- Note 1 - In `product_page_events` CTE, find page views and cart adds for individual visit ids by wrapping `SUM` around `CASE statements` so that we do not have to group the results by `event_type` as well.

-# [IN PROGRESS]
+- Note 2 - In `purchase_events` CTE, get only visit ids that have made purchases.
+- Note 3 - In `combined_table` CTE, merge `product_page_events` and `purchase_events` using `LEFT JOIN`.
+Take note of the table sequence.
+In order to filter for visit ids with purchases, we use a `CASE statement` and where visit id is not null, it means the visit id is a purchase.

 ```sql
 WITH product_page_events AS ( -- Note 1